 Scientists say the exact causes of BIA-ALCL aren’t well understood.
 However, it does appear that textured implants are associated with more cases of BIA-ALCL than smooth implants.
-Scientists say this could be due to the fact that textured implants have a greater surface area on which bacteria can form.
-These bacteria can cause a low-grade infection that could trigger an immune response that ultimately, in very rare cases, results in BIA-ALCL.
+Scientists say this could be due to the fact that textured implants have a greater surface area on which a bacterial infection can form.
+Infections could trigger a type of immune response that ultimately, in very rare cases, results in BIA-ALCL.

-If you choose a textured type of implant, it’s essential to prevent infection.
-Infection is a much more common illness caused by breast implants.
+Regardless of implant type, smooth or textured, it’s essential to prevent infection.
+Infection is a much more common illness related to breast implants.
 Any surgery comes with infection risks, including breast augmentation.
 Infections can occur when a surgery site isn’t kept clean or if bacteria enters your breast during surgery.

 Besides infection, other complications associated with breast implants may occur.
 These include:

 - blood clots

 - scar tissue buildup (capsular contracture)

 - implant deflation and rupture